Dual-VQE: A quantum algorithm to lower bound the ground-state energy: Algorithm construction

 and one can also use a slightly modified version of the parameter-shift rule along with the destructive swap test to estimate the gradient of the purity term $\operatorname{Tr} [\omega(\theta)^{2}]$ because

 where

 $F$ is the unitary and Hermitian swap operator, and we have suppressed some system labels in \eqref{eq:purity-to-swap} for brevity (see also~\cite[Eq.~(C2)]{Ezzell2023} in this context).

 The convex combination ansatz is based on the fact that every mixed state can be written as a convex combination of pure orthogonal states.
-Following this idea, we obtain a parameterized family $\left\{ \omega(\varphi,\gamma )\right\} _{\varphi,\gamma\in\Theta}$ by separately parameterizing the eigenvalues and eigenvectors as follows:
+Following this idea, we obtain a parametrized family $\left\{ \omega(\varphi,\gamma )\right\} _{\varphi,\gamma\in\Theta}$ by separately parametrizing the eigenvalues and eigenvectors as follows:

-where $\left( p_{\varphi}(x)\right) _{x}$ is a parameterized probability distribution, $U(\gamma)$ is a parameterized unitary, and $\left\{ |x\rangle\right\} _{x}$ is the standard computational basis.
-The parameterized probability distribution $p_{\varphi}$ can be realized by a neural-network-based generative model~\cite{Ackley1985,bengio2013estimating,mohamed2020monte} or a quantum circuit Born machine~\cite{Benedetti2019}, while the parameterized unitary $U(\gamma)$ can be realized by a parameterized circuit.
+where $\left( p_{\varphi}(x)\right) _{x}$ is a parametrized probability distribution, $U(\gamma)$ is a parametrized unitary, and $\left\{ |x\rangle\right\} _{x}$ is the standard computational basis.
+The parametrized probability distribution $p_{\varphi}$ can be realized by a neural-network-based generative model~\cite{Ackley1985,bengio2013estimating,mohamed2020monte} or a quantum circuit Born machine~\cite{Benedetti2019}, while the parametrized unitary $U(\gamma)$ can be realized by a parametrized circuit.

 Interestingly, although it is necessary to use a quantum computer to estimate the purity $\operatorname{Tr}[\left( \omega(\theta)\right) ^{2}]$ for the purification ansatz, it is not necessary to do so when using the convex combination ansatz in conjunction with a neural-network-based generative model:\ it suffices to employ a classical sampling approach, thus further reducing the quantum resource requirements for dual-VQE (see also \cite[Eqs.~(20)--(23)]{Ezzell2023} in this context).
 This is because $\operatorname{Tr}[\left( \omega(\varphi,\gamma)\right) ^{2}]=\sum _{x}p_{\varphi}^{2}(x)$, so that one can repeatedly sample from $p_{\varphi}$ and perform a collision test to estimate $\sum_{x}p_{\varphi}^{2}(x)$.
 Thus, for the convex combination ansatz used in the aforementioned way, one only needs a quantum computer to estimate the expectation